Tell us your name and a little about yourself.

 What exactly does your company do?

 I am a one-woman show where I have my hand in a lot of different areas.
-My main source of income is working with early stage startups to grow their user base through marketing tactics.
+My main source of income is working with early-stage startups to grow their user base through marketing tactics.
 I work with Seed Stage to Series B startups to craft content and build brand messaging and affinity through PR outreach and marketing materials.
 I am also a freelance writer and have written for Mashable, Apple, Shopify, Adweek, LiveRamp and more!
 I have a monthly column in Forbes on millennial marketing, and I wrote a best-selling book, “Oh Snap!
 You Can Use Snapchat for Business.”
 I am also a fan of always saying yes no matter the obstacle, so I am a post-graduate lecturer on Social Apps (Instagram and Snapchat) at Ireland’s Digital Marketing Institute and a Social Media Expert Witness for law cases!

 What were the biggest challenges you have faced and how did you overcome them?

-The biggest challenges I faced was being underestimated in a world where your work may seem frivolous or inconsequential.
+The biggest challenge I faced was being underestimated in a world where your work may seem frivolous or inconsequential.
 It’s really easy for people to write off selfies, Snapchat or social media in general as a point of narcissism, but it’s also how this new generation expresses their creative spirit and in-the-moment experiences.
 This is the new storytelling and these apps propel users to do so.
-Instead of going inward and feeling like I wasn’t smart or good enough, I double downed with my writing a few years back and knew this would be the future.
+Instead of going inward and feeling like I wasn’t smart or good enough, I double-downed with my writing a few years back and knew this would be the future.
 And, I’m pretty happy with that bet!

 What piece of advice do you wish someone had given you at the start of your career?